West Virginia is at or near the top of nearly every chronic disease ranking: diabetes, heart disease, kidney disease, hypertension, many more.

-West Virginia leads the nation in diabetes, heart attacks and obesity in the 2011 Gallup-Healthways ranking.
-One in four West Virginia 11-year-olds has high blood pressure and high cholesterol.
-One in five kindergartners is obese.
-As one public health official said, “This is a public health emergency.”
-Learn about the problems, meet people trying to bring those numbers down, and find out what you can do in this Charleston Gazette series.
+As one state health official said, “This is a public health emergency.”
+Learn about the problems, meet people and communities trying to bring those numbers down, and find out what you can do in this Charleston Gazette series.

-This ongoing Charleston Gazette series is supported by a Dennis A. Hunt fellowship, administered by the California Endowment for Health Journalism at the Annenberg School for Communication and Journalism.
+This Charleston Gazette series was supported by a Dennis A. Hunt fellowship, administered by the California Endowment for Health Journalism at the Annenberg School for Communication and Journalism.

 “We’re seeing younger and younger people with type 2 diabetes and weight problems that put them at high risk of diabetes,” said Nidia Henderson, wellness director of the West Virginia Public Employees Insurance Board.
 “The national obesity crisis is hitting West Virginia very hard.”